michelle123lam/lloom/docs/about/get-started.md

 # Get Started

 LLooM is currently designed as a Python package for computational notebooks.
-Follow the instructions on this page to get started with LLooM on your dataset.
+Follow the instructions on this page to get started with LLooM Workbench on your dataset.
 You can also refer to this [starter Colab Notebook]().

 ## Installation
 First, install the LLooM Python package, available on PyPI as [`text_lloom`](https://pypi.org/project/text_lloom/).
 We recommend setting up a virtual environment with [venv](https://docs.python.org/3/library/venv.html#creating-virtual-environments) or [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).